-This card index provides access to the Northwest History Collection, a heritage collection covering the early history and exploration of British Columbia and the Pacific Northwest.
+This card index in Special Collection provides access to the Northwest History Collection, a heritage collection covering the early history and exploration of British Columbia and the Pacific Northwest.

 The collection includes:

 As of August 1998, no new material has been added to the Northwest History Index.
 It is continued by the British Columbia Index.